WoltLab/docs.woltlab.com/docs/tutorial_tutorial-series_part-2-event-listeners-and-template-listeners.md

 {% include tutorial/tutorial-series/part-2/files/lib/system/event/listener/BirthdaySortFieldPersonListPageListener.class.php %}
 {% endhighlight %}

-{% include callout.html content="We use `SortablePage` as a type hint instead of `wcf\acp\page\PersonListPage` because we will be using the same event listener class in the front end to also allow sorting that list by birthday." type="info" %}
+!!! info "We use `SortablePage` as a type hint instead of `wcf\acp\page\PersonListPage` because we will be using the same event listener class in the front end to also allow sorting that list by birthday."

 As the relevant template codes are only one line each, we will simply put them directly in the `templateListener.xml` file that will be shown [later on](#templatelistenerxml).
 The code for the table head is similar to the other `th` elements: